karlvlam/sebrina/README.md

 The syntax is very simple:
 - only a key word "sebrina" + "\n"
-- lines contains "#" are comments, will be skipped by the parser
+- lines contains "#" will be skipped as comment line
-- words other than the above will be skipped
+- any words other than the above will be skipped

 # Specification